ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 tags: [linux, emacs]
 ---

+> Thank you for the support, this blog post got featured on
+> the front page of Hacker News (YCombinator).

 As an Emacs user, few things are as delightful as catching my favorite text editor out in the wild.
 It doesn't happen often though -- Emacs is niche, and pop culture rarely gives it a nod.
 This post tracks down